Research / Healthy food and physical activity environments

 Whāinga | Aim

-This programme of research and knowledge exchange aims to improve our understanding of how nutrition and nutrition-related policies can contribute to the prevention and management of non-communicable diseases (NCDs) such as diabetes, cardiovascular disease, obesity and some cancers.
+This programme of research and knowledge exchange aimed to improve our understanding of how nutrition and nutrition-related policies can contribute to the prevention and management of non-communicable diseases (NCDs) such as diabetes, cardiovascular disease, obesity and some cancers.

 Huarahi I Whāia | Approach